Picture

 Message from DA Anne Marie Schubert

 Welcome to the January 2022 Justice Journal Newsletter!
 This issue will look back at the past year and highlight how our office has worked in the courtroom and in the community to protect the health and safety of everyone we serve.
 We will close by looking forward to the new year and new opportunities ahead.
-We began 2021 announcing the office’s first Employment Development Department (EDD) fraud criminal case since announcing the rampant statewide unemployment fraud rings.
-There have been a number of additional EDD fraud cases filed since then, totaling millions of dollars in stolen unemployment benefit dollars – much of which has funded illegal guns and gun-violence. |

 I was also joined by 44 other elected DAs in announcing a lawsuit against the California Department of Corrections and Rehabilitation to prevent the early release of 76,000 prison inmates.
 Our office then released announcements informing the community of dangerous inmates who were released after serving less than half of their prison sentences and those who were rearrested for violent crimes.